MultiSafepay/docs/content/integrations/shopify-payment-apps.md

 1. Ensure that your Shopify user has <a href="https://help.shopify.com/en/manual/your-account/staff-accounts/staff-permissions/staff-permissions-descriptions#apps-and-channels-permissions" target="_blank">the permissions</a> to uninstall apps.
 2. On your admin page, go to **Settings** > **Apps and sales channels**.
 3. Select the MultiSafepay payment app you want to uninstall, and clicking on the three dots icon, select the option **Uninstall**.
-4. On the dialog window, select a reason and confirm the action by clicking in the **Uninstall** button.
+4. On the dialog window, select a reason and confirm the action by clicking **Uninstall** button.

 ---